Research Projects of the Costa Rica Center

 International Comparative Study on Content and Organization of Secondary Teacher Education at Universities

-This project is being conducted by the Center for Teacher Education as well as the Costa Rica Center of Osnabrück University on the one hand, and the “Instituto de Investigación en Educación” (INIE) at the University of Costa Rica (Universidad de Costa Rica) on the other.
+This project is being conducted by the Center for Teacher Education as well as the Costa Rica Center of the Universität Osnabrück on the one hand, and the “Instituto de Investigación en Educación” (INIE) at the Universidad de Costa Rica on the other.
 It aims at the international comparison of concepts and curricula of secondary teacher training at universities.
 Besides Costa Rica and Germany, other countries like Finland, Cuba and Korea take part in the project.

-People involved: Prof. Dr. Lupita Chavez, Prof. Dr. Jacqueline García, Prof. Dr. Ingrid Kunze, Dr. phil.
-Susanne Müller-Using, Dr. phil.
+People involved: Prof. Dr. Lupita Chavez, Prof. Dr. Jacqueline García, Prof. Dr. Ingrid Kunze, PD Dr. Susanne Müller-Using, Dr. phil.
 Yoshiro Nakamura

-Partners involved: Universidad de Costa Rica: Instituto de Investigación en Educación (INIE) Osnabrück University: Costa Rica Center, Institute of Education (Institut für Erziehungswissenschaft), Center for Teacher Education (Zentrum für Lehrerbildung)
+Partners involved: Universidad de Costa Rica: Instituto de Investigación en Educación (INIE) Universität Osnabrück: Costa Rica Center, Institute of Education (Institut für Erziehungswissenschaft), Center for Teacher Education (Zentrum für Lehrerbildung)